 We also expect to see more aerial imaging and mapping software firms announce artificial intelligence (AI) capabilities.
 Right now, most of this is cloud-based machine learning (aka deep learning and predictive analytics) where data sets are trained by specialized teams.
 You may see some edge-based AI announcements for image recognition/machine vision, but be cautious when you do.
 We think it’s still early in the technology development cycle and AI is at peak hype.

-We think the big news for 2018 will be the integration of drone data and workflow into asset management systems.
+We think the big news for 2018 will be the integration of drone data and workflow into predictive maintenance and service solutions, as well as asset management systems.
 Capabilities include documentation, tracking, and GIS data integration.
 It may bring a yawn to some but we believe when you can connect the dots and show the effect of drone data capture on the balance sheet, CFOs and CEOs will take notice and drive further enterprise adoption.

 As I speak to clients, I always like to remind them of two things about the commercial drone market.
 First, it’s not a drone market, it’s a data and information market.
 The drone is just a data capture device.
 Second, drones are aircraf, not consumer products and as such their operations are regulated by aviation authorities.
 All technology advancements aside, this is a regulated market, so always expect lumpy, bumpy growth.